To become a successful freelance writer you must work hard, be disciplined, and have good time-management skills.

 Another good resource: About Writing Squared run by freelance writing veterans Lori Widmer and Anne Wayman.

-Find High-Paying Niches and Markets
+Find High-Paying Freelance Writing Markets

 Writer’s Market is the key resource for most freelance writers.
 It describes pay rates for most types of writing, and it identifies many of the high-paying magazines and trade journals.
 Make sure you get the online version that allows you to search the extensive database (updated frequently).
 Also has loads of info about finding a traditional book publisher, plus good advice on how to succeed in your freelance career.